MATERIAL & INSTALLATION

-MATERIAL COMPATIBILTY – DRAINAGE FROM UPPER ONTO LOWER
+MATERIAL COMPATIBILITY – DRAINAGE FROM UPPER ONTO LOWER

 Optimum product life will be achieved if all external surfaces are washed regularly.
 Areas not cleaned by natural rainfall (such as the underside of sheeting at the eaves of the building should be washed down every six months.
 Regular maintenance and inspections, especially after severe storms, are essential.